bburns/LanguageModels/doc/report/Report.md

 And the old stockade .
 The lip was indubitable -- THE FOUNDATION , your breakfast ?
-The woman of Madeleine arrived there were all the neck was not the sister 's the banks of a bore a few She opened the brim and terrible quagmire was trying to my fancy it had n't know what may be
+The woman of Madeleine arrived there were all the neck was not the sister 's the banks of a bore a few She opened the brim and terrible quagmire was trying to my fancy it had n't know what may be Ballad of which sped I COULD HARDLY BELIEVE IN FAIRY LAND I was higher than you give thee From

 n-gram (n=3)
 LIKE SUMMER TEMPESTS CAME HIS TEARS XII .
-THE EBB-TIDE RUNS A pile of stones , destined to weep .
+THE EBB-TIDE RUNS Monsieur my father a copy , or for whatever it was a hopeless state , constructed in the U.S. unless Joy and pride was shortly to be feared on the ground at the old woman , who saw him no Blcher ordered Blow to attack us .
+Here was another , to such an authority in reference to what Boulatruelle A pile of stones , destined to weep .
-Monsieur my father a copy , or for whatever it was a hopeless state , constructed in the U.S. unless Joy and pride was shortly to be feared on the ground at the old woman , who saw him no Blcher ordered Blow to attack us .
-Here was another , to such an authority in reference to what Boulatruelle Dry happiness resembles the voice of the choir , as strange as anything that was easy to inspire my pupils
+Dry happiness resembles the voice of the choir , as strange as anything that was easy to inspire my pupils My spirits rose as I lay with half-closed eyes .
+I was not so with me out of the hand

 n-gram (n=4)
 Terror had seized on the whole day , with intervals of listening ; and the gipsy never grudged it him .